remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/key-exchange-algorithms/ecdh.md

 \end{aligned}
 $$

-where
+where the public keys are
 * $Q_B = d_B \times G$, and
 * $Q_A = d_A \times G$

-This means that LHS needs to use its private key $d_A$ and multiply it by the other party's $Q_B$.
+This means that LHS needs to use its private key $d_A$ and multiply it by the other party's public key $Q_B$.

 ~~~admonish example
 X25519 (Curve25519)